mutantstandard/standard/terms.md

 # Terms

+## name
+Every standard unicode codepoint has an assigned name.
+This is a line of text in English describing what this codepoint is.
+This name is essentially a very brief description of how to design your own version of that character for your own fonts.

+### Unicode name
+The name of a codepoint as it appears in the Unicode Standard.

+### Mutant name
+The name of a codepoint as it appears in Mutant's Standard.
+Mutant's use of codepoints and names follows Unicode's with some explicit deviations.
+When there is an explicit deviation, a non-standard sequence or involves Mutant's PUA, it has a **Mutant name**.

 ## codepoint
 A number (represented in hexadecimal) that represents a single block of data in Unicode text encoding.
 As long as it's not in the Private Use Area, codepoints are generally 1:1 consistent across platforms and systems (as long as it has the software updates and/or fonts to display the characters that are being encoded).

 Traditional notation for Unicode codepoints is to add "U+" and then the hexadecimal number (eg. 'U+2764`).
-To save space and make documentation to read, all Mutant documentation foregoes this prefix ('2764').
+To save space and make documentation to read, all Mutant documentation skips this prefix ('2764').

 Sometimes an emoji is just defined by one codepoint, but many are defined by a *sequence* of codepoints (eg. `2764` `fe0f`.)

+### Unicode codepoint
+The codepoint sequence as it appears in the Unicode Standard.

+### Mutant codepoint
+A *Private Use Area* or otherwise non-standard codepoint sequence made for Mutant's own standard.

+### Private Use Area (PUA)
+Unicode outlines sections of codepoints that are designated as 'private use' - this means anyone can claim them for their own non-standard encodings.
+Some of the largest historical use of PUAs has been used for scripts for constructed languages.

 ## shortcode
 A string that represents an approachable and linguistic shorthand for people to input emoji in various platforms and software.
 Shortcodes are not universal across all emoji sets and/or platforms.

 If you see a shortcode in Mutant documentation, the only guarantee that you have is that it works in Mutant.
-(Though I often make shortcodes similar to other systems.)
+(Though, shortcodes are often made similar to other systems in practice, notably Discord.)

-# modifier
+## modifier

 In character encoding, a modifier changes the shape/presentation of an expression without changing the fundamental expression itself.